medialize/ally.js/docs/tutorials/accessible-dialog.md

 <input id="dialog-user-name">
 ```

-The last ingredient remaining component is the element that renders the backdrop.
-Since we're nesting the content dialog's content in the `<form>` element, we can create the dialog's backdrop using CSS generated content (`::before`), so we don't need an additional element to cover that.
+The last ingredient is the element that renders the backdrop.
+Since we're nesting the dialog's content in the `<form>` element, we can create the dialog's backdrop using CSS generated content (`::before`), so we don't need an additional element to cover that.
 If we weren't nesting the dialog's contents, we'd not be able to get by without a separate element for the backdrop, if we wanted it to appear animated.

 ---